 Step 7:

-Forward your resume/CV to these teacher employment agencies
+Forward your resume/CV to teacher employment agencies

 Step 8: